Effective date: 11 January 2021

 - Information that we collect automatically

 When you visit our Websites, we may collect certain information automatically from your device.
-In some countries, including countries in the European Economic Area, this information may be considered personal information under applicable data protection laws.
+In some countries, including the United Kingdom, this information may be considered personal information under UK Data Protection Legislation.

 Specifically, the information we collect automatically may include information like your IP address, device type, unique device identification numbers, browser-type, broad geographic location (e.g. country or city-level location) and other technical information.
 We may also collect information about how your device has interacted with our Websites, including the pages accessed and links clicked.

 Collecting this information enables us to better understand the visitors who come to our Websites, where they come from, and what content on our Websites is of interest to them.
 We use this information for our internal analytics purposes, to improve the quality and relevance of our Websites to our visitors and for compliance with our legal obligations (particularly those that we owe to the Office for Nuclear Regulation).